All Products

 123

 • Most mainstream source systems have rsync installed by default.
-If not, the SMC client prompts you.
+If it is not installed, the SMC client prompts you to install it.
 Enter yes to automatically install rsync, as shown in the following figure.安装rsync

 • If SELinux is enabled on the source system, the SMC client prompts you to disable it.
 Enter yes to automatically disable SELinux, as shown in the following figure.关闭SELinux

-A message similar to Import Source Server [s-bp11npxndknsycqj****] Successfully! appears, which indicates that the migration source is imported successfully.
+A message similar to Import Source Server [s-bp11npxndknsycqj****] Successfully! indicates that the migration source has been imported successfully.

 Note

-If importing the migration source fails, you can troubleshoot the issue based on the response message.
-Then, run the following commands in sequence to exit the background program and re-import the migration source.
-For more information about common issues and solutions, see SMC FAQ and Troubleshoot errors.
+If the migration source fails to import, troubleshoot the issue based on the returned message.
+Then, run the following commands in sequence to exit the background process and re-import the migration source.
+For more information about common issues and solutions, see SMC FAQ and Troubleshooting.

 sudo ./go2aliyun_client --abort